MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-object.md

 A Query object is defined ists of two main elements, `dataitem` and `column` elements.
 The `dataitem` element specifies the table to retrieve records from.
 The `column` element specifies a field of the table to include in the resulting dataset of a query.
 -->

-### Query usages

-The following examples show how you can use queries in your [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] application.

--   Creating charts that are based on a query instead of a table.

--   Saving a query as an .xml or .csv file.
-For example, you can use the [SAVEASXML method](methods-auto/query/query-saveasxml-integer-string-method.md) to create an .xml file that contains the resulting dataset of a query.
-You can use the .xml file to integrate with external applications.

--   Exposing data as an OData web service.
-You can register and publish a query as a web service in the same way that you can register and publish pages or codeunits as web services.
-You use the **Web Services** page to register and publish pages, codeunits, or queries.
-After you expose a query as a web service, you can import it into other applications.

-> [!NOTE]
->  You cannot run a query that gets data from both the application database and the business data database.
-This also applies to single-tenant deployments so that you do not have to rewrite queries if you decide to export the application.
-For a description of which tables are considered part of the application database, see [Separating Application Data from Business Data](../deployment/Separating-Application-Data-from-Business-Data.md).

 ## Creating a query object